miuxsoph/collatz-rust/README.md

 4. Recursive "mc91" function: `cargo run threaded 91`

-5. Incremental mode
+5. Incremental mode:
 ```
 cargo run threaded incremental
 ```
-This mode utilizes a 1.1 lang interpereter to build the value of q using the !!!.txt files
+This mode utilizes a 1.1 lang interpereter to build the value of q using the !!.txt files

 The program will compile, execute, and display the output in your terminal.